• Skip to primary navigation

 Why You Should Make This Recipe

-• They can be made in advance and refrigerated for up to a day or frozen for several months.
-All that is necessary prior to the meal is to brown the Duchess Potatoes in the oven for 25 to 30 minutes.
+• They can be made in advance and refrigerated in an airtight container for up to a day or frozen for several months.
+All that is necessary before the meal is to cook the Duchess Potatoes in the oven for 25 to 30 minutes or until golden brown.

 • Duchess Potatoes are super simple to make but impressive to serve.

-• Duchess Potatoes make an awesome side dish for everything from a roast turkey or roast chicken, to grilled seafood or steaks, baked ham, and everything in between.
+• Duchess Potatoes make an awesome side dish for many main dishes like roast turkey or roast chicken, grilled seafood or steaks, baked ham, and everything in between.

 Ingredients: Here's What You'll Need